-The Grimsby Institute is a tier 4 provider and our international office are happy to provide you with free immigration advice, information and guidance on a range of study-related immigration queries.
+The Grimsby Institute is a Student Visa Sponsor.
+Our International office is happy to provide you with free immigration advice, information and guidance on a range of study-related immigration queries.

-1) Your passport, which must be valid at the time of your application.
-If you still have other passports that you used to travel to/from the UK.
+1) Your passport, which must be valid at the time of your application, as well as other passports that you used to travel to/from the UK.

 2) Your BRP card (if you have one).